Research

 Spanish and LLM Benchmarks: Is MMLU Lost in Translation

-Proceedings of the 2nd International Generative AI and Computational Language Modelling Conference (GACLM) 2024
+Proceedings of the 2nd International Generative AI and Computational Language Modelling Conference (GACLM), 2024

 BLOOM: A 176B-Parameter Open-Access Multilingual Language Model